Nephys222/Login-Page/README.md

 # Login-Page
-Implementation of authorization with MVVVM architecture.
+Implementation of authorization with MVVM architecture.